-More than 25 year after the first domain name was registered, and the World Wide Web launched, Africa finally has its own internet domain fully owned by Africa named ‘DotAfrica’, APA reports on Wednesday.
+More than 25 year after the first domain name was registered, and the World Wide Web launched, Africa finally has its own internet domain fully owned by Africa named ‘DotAfrica’, reports on Wednesday.

 This was announced in Addis Ababa, Ethiopia, at the 29th ordinary session of the African Union Assembly.
 The objective of the launch was to mark the commencement of the DotAfrica operational phase by setting up a road show starting at the AU headquarters.